 We have shown that using unstructured data, it is possible to monitor for adverse drug events, learn drug-drug interactions, identify off-label drug usage, generate practice-based evidence for difficult-to-test clinical hypotheses, identify new medical insights, and generate phenotypic fingerprints as well as build predictive models.
-We have efforts around combining multiple information sources for drug safety surveillance, which were recently the focus of a commentary titled Advancing the Science of Pharmacovigilance.
-We have also shown that it is possible to use automated annotations and multiple biomedical ontologies to go beyond just Gene Ontology annotations for enrichment analysis using disease ontologies in order to understand the “gene lists” from analysis of high-throughput data.
+Our efforts in drug safety surveillance were recently the focus of a commentary titled Advancing the Science of Pharmacovigilance.

 Learning Health System examples: